avdeshjadon/Cookies/README.md

-# Cookies Extractor Extension 🍪
+# Cookies Extractor

-A Chrome browser extension that extracts all cookies from any website and automatically copies them to your clipboard.
+A Chrome browser extension that allows you to extract, view, copy, and insert cookies from any website with a clean and modern interface.

 ## Features

-✨ **One-Click Cookie Extraction** - Extract all cookies from the current website instantly 📋 **View Cookies** - View the extracted cookies in a formatted textarea 📋 **Auto-Copy** - Automatically copy cookies to clipboard 🎨 **Beautiful UI** - Modern, user-friendly interface with gradient design 🔒 **Privacy Focused** - Works locally, no data sent to external servers
+- **Extract Cookies**: View all cookies from the current website domain
+- **Copy Individual Cookies**: Copy any single cookie with one click
+- **Copy All Cookies**: Copy all cookies in `name=value; name=value` format
+- **Insert Cookies**: Paste and insert cookies into the current domain
+- **Real-time Count**: Display the total number of cookies found
+- **Modern UI**: Clean, minimalist interface with smooth animations
+- **Privacy Focused**: All operations are performed locally, no data sent to external servers

-## How to Install
+## Installation

-### Method 1: Load Unpacked Extension (Development)
+### From Source

+1. Download or clone this repository
-1. Open Chrome and go to `chrome://extensions/`
+2. Open Chrome and navigate to `chrome://extensions/`
-2. Enable **Developer mode** (toggle in top right)
+3. Enable **Developer mode** (toggle in top-right corner)
-3. Click **Load unpacked**
+4. Click **Load unpacked**
-4. Navigate to the `CookiesExtractor` folder and select it
+5. Select the extension folder
-5. The extension will appear in your Chrome extensions list
+6. The extension icon will appear in your toolbar

-### Method 2: Manual Installation from Files

-1. Open `chrome://extensions/`
-2. Enable **Developer mode**
-3. Drag and drop the `CookiesExtractor` folder into the extensions page

-## How to Use
+## Usage

-1. **Install the extension** using one of the methods above
+### Viewing Cookies

-2. Navigate to any website
+1. Navigate to any website
-3. Click the **Cookies Extractor icon** in your Chrome toolbar
+2. Click the extension icon in your Chrome toolbar
-4. Click **"Extract & Copy Cookies"** to automatically copy all cookies to clipboard
-5. Or click **"View Cookies"** to see the cookies before copying

-## What It Does

-- Reads all cookies from the current website's domain
+3. All cookies from the current domain will be displayed
-- Formats them as `name=value; name=value; ...`
-- Automatically copies them to your clipboard
-- Shows the number of cookies found
+4. The cookie count is shown in the header

+### Copying Cookies

+- **Copy All**: Click the "COPY ALL" button to copy all cookies in semicolon-separated format
+- **Copy Individual**: Click "Copy" next to any cookie to copy just that cookie

+### Inserting Cookies

+1. Click the **+** button in the header to open the insert panel
+2. Paste your cookies in the format: `name=value; name2=value2`
-- Displays the current domain
+3. Click **Insert Cookies** to add them to the current domain
+4. The cookie list will refresh automatically

 ## File Structure

 ```
-CookiesExtractor/
+Cookies/
 ├── manifest.json          # Extension configuration
-├── popup.html            # Popup UI
+├── popup.html            # Popup UI structure
-├── popup.css             # Styling
+├── popup.css            # Styles for popup interface
-├── popup.js              # Popup logic
+├── popup.js             # Popup logic and cookie operations
 ├── background.js         # Service worker
 ├── images/
 │   ├── icon-16.png      # Icon (16x16)
 │   ├── icon-48.png      # Icon (48x48)
 │   └── icon-128.png     # Icon (128x128)
+├── LICENSE              # MIT License
 └── README.md            # This file
 ```

 ## Permissions Used

-- `cookies` - To read cookies from websites
+- `cookies` - To read and set cookies on websites
 - `activeTab` - To access the current active tab
-- `scripting` - For content scripts
+- `scripting` - For content scripts (future use)
 - `<all_urls>` - To work on any website

 ## Technical Details